Tunnel vision for a special highway

 “NZTA has worked with its Crown infrastructure partners on a $29 million upgrade over the last three years, focused on improving safety and reliability for all Homer Tunnel users and work crews,” the agency's James Caygill, director regional relationships, said.

-“We need this route to be as safe and resilient as possible, given its importance to the economy and the Southland and Otago communities."
+“We need this route to be as safe and resilient as possible, given its importance to the economy and the Southland and Otago communities,” Mr Caygill said.

 It replaces a 70-year-old shelter that had reached the end of its economic life.

-“Thanks to the dedication and hard work of the project team, they got this job over the finish line in a tight time frame, in harsh mountainous terrain,” Mr Caygill said.
+“Thanks to the dedication and hard work of the project team, they got this job over the finish line in a tight time frame, in harsh mountainous terrain,” he said.

 The new avalanche shelter was designed to be portable and modular, with 165 pre-cast concrete modules assembled on site like giant Lego.

-The tunnel’s power, sound and lighting systems were also overhauled and a new plant and equipment room built into the foot of the mountain.
+Alongside the new shelter, the tunnel’s power, sound and lighting systems were overhauled and a new plant and equipment room built into the foot of the mountain.

 A 1.2km duct protects cabling in a fire, and a solar-powered communications tower upgrade delivers better coverage in this remote wilderness area.